Empowering students with language-based learning differences

 How to Apply for Financial Aid

 At Siena, we have a strong desire to serve all students and families who can benefit from our program.
 To assist families that may not otherwise be able to consider Siena, we dedicate a significant portion of our operating funds to support a generous financial aid program.
 Since the beginning of the school in 2006, Siena has distributed approximately 15% of its tuition income each year in need-based financial aid.
-To supplement this internal funding, we have also created The Siena School Scholarship Fund.
+To supplement this internal funding, we have also created The Siena School Scholarship Fund, a component fund of The Greater Washington Community Foundation.
 The Siena School Scholarship Fund provides additional need-based scholarships covering up to 75% of tuition and fees.

 Tuition assistance awards are determined through a careful analysis of a family’s complete financial situation, including all sources of funds available to contribute to the child’s education.
 In order for us to allocate our resources wisely and fairly, we receive input from Independent School Management’s Financial Aid for School Tuition (FAST) program.
 FAST does not decide whether financial assistance will be given or how much to give; rather, it provides a need-based financial aid analysis service.
 FAST provides the school with objective reports on each family’s financial situation.
 Applications, and the FAST report, are reviewed by Siena’s confidential Financial Aid Committee, which determines the allocation of financial aid resources.